 1974 saw the loss of the Wirral to the new metropolitan county of Merseyside and the establishment of Greater Manchester took away what lay around Stalybridge, Altrincham and Stockport.
 That time, Tintwistle seems to have become part of Derbyshire.
 Things remained stable until 1998 when it became the year when Halton and Warrington unitary councils were established, further reducing the area controlled by the county council until that got divided in 2009.
 The only saving grace was that Cheshire didn't change its overall boundaries on that occasion.
 Now, it looks unlikely that any more can be done but you never know.

 There was a time when the shape of Cheshire could be likened to a teapot but that is long gone; the 1974 local authority reorganisation saw to that when the metropolitan counties of Merseyside and Greater Manchester were brought into being.
 Speaking of Merseyside, that took in the Wirral peninsula and Greater Manchester took in places like Stalybridge, Stockport, Altrincham and Timperley among others in the same vicinity.
 Additionally, the rural parts about Tintwhistle were sent into Derbyshire.
-For visitor information about these escapees from Cheshire, please look at the information pages for Northern England and the English Midlands.

 The twentieth century wasn't the first time that Cheshire ceded territory because some of its historical western fringes are now part of Wales.
 That frontier with a then hostile land had a hand in its becoming a county palatine in Norman times with the Earl of Chester presiding over the area with quite a lot of autonomy from the crown.
 That the county benefited from rich agricultural land only can have helped to make it prosperous too and affluence hasn't gone away in present times either with the proximity to Manchester and Liverpool ensuring that those with newer money enhance the economic standing of the area.
 That it is entrepreneurship and football that is making the major contribution only shows how times have changed.